Permutation in String

 - Create a frequency array (

-. - Use another frequency array (
+count1) fors1. - Use another frequency array (

-. - Slide the window over
+count2) for the current window ins2. - Slide the window over

-and update the frequency array for the window as you move. - If the frequency arrays match at any point, return
+s2and update the frequency array for the window as you move. - If the frequency arrays match at any point, return

-. - If you slide through all of
+true. - If you slide through all of

-without finding a match, returnfalse
+s2without finding a match, returnfalse.

 Let’s implement this solution in PHP: 567.
 Permutation in String